Retouched Faces and Figures Have Become the Norm

 This struck me as particularly ironic, given that the topic of conversation was self-image and confidence.
 It also struck me as very misleading, given that the setting was so casual, and it was meant to look and feel like a live interview.
 What confusing messages!
 We’re supposed to relate to the women in the show, who are supposedly letting it all hang out and bearing their souls, and yet they can’t bring themselves to bear their pores and wrinkles on television?
 And what’s worse, is that they’re fully aware that the vast majority of women watching the show have no idea that their appearance has been digitally enhanced, and just wonder why they look so much older than the women their age on the show (or any show, for that matter).

 By now, it’s a given that we’ve become accustomed to knowing that even the most naturally flawless celebrities are retouched (ie. “Photoshopped”) to look beyond perfect in magazines and pictures.
 Through the years, we’ve heaved sighs of relief knowing that at least on TV we can see them in their truest form, even with the hair and eyelash extensions, perfect lighting and all that perfectly-applied makeup.
-However, it appears that being flawless is the rule of thumb among celebrities nowadays.
-So much so that even HD television is being “Photoshopped” using automatic filters to conceal even the smallest of imperfections.
+But those days are over, as even HD television is being “Photoshopped” using automatic filters to conceal even the smallest of imperfections.

 Luckily for these celebs and unfortunately for us, the technology gods have devised a way to bring auto-retouching to the faces on both pre-recorded and live television, so that people can look absolutely wrinkle and blemish-free even when moving and talking.
 But it doesn’t stop there.
 Not only is skin on television automatically retouched using smart technology that can recognize the contours of a face, but it also heightens and lightens eye color, adds shine to hair and contrast to makeup, and can even thin the body.